gleicon/go-restmq/README.md

-## RestMQ
+# RestMQ

-    RestMQ is a http based message queue.
+RestMQ is an HTTP based message queue.
 Forget protocols and alien clients.
-Power up your favorite http client and go.
+Power up your favorite HTTP client and go.

+RestMQ is implemented as a library that can be embedded in other software, but also ships with RestMQ daemon, or `restmqd`.

+## Requirements

+Make sure the Go installation is ok, $GOPATH is set, and use the following command to install required packages to build RestMQ:

+	go get github.com/fiorix/go-redis/redis
+	go get github.com/fiorix/go-web/http
+	go get github.com/fiorix/go-web/remux

+## Building and running

+Both `restmq` and `restmqd` can be built with `go build`.

+Build and execute RestMQ daemon:

+	cd restmqd
+	go build; ./restmqd --config=../restmqd.xml

 ## Stuff we do